Aliases for SORD Gene

 GeneCards Summary for SORD Gene

 SORD (Sorbitol Dehydrogenase) is a Protein Coding gene.
-Diseases associated with SORD include squamous cell papilloma and microvascular complications of diabetes 5.
+Diseases associated with SORD include microvascular complications of diabetes 5.
 Among its related pathways are Metabolism and Glycosaminoglycan metabolism.
 GO annotations related to this gene include oxidoreductase activity and transferase activity, transferring acyl groups other than amino-acyl groups.